Skip to main content

 What You Are Booking

 The restaurant is run by two owners: one leads the kitchen, the other oversees the dining room.
-Michelin's own notes describe the room as warm and beautifully decorated, and the service as welcoming.
-Visually, this is a considered space , not a stark modernist room, but somewhere that has been thought through.
+Michelin's own notes describe the room as warm and beautifully decorated, the service as welcoming.
+Visually, this is a considered space, not a stark modernist room, but somewhere that has been thought through.
 The dining room is the kind of environment where you notice the detail before the first course arrives.

 The kitchen's approach is complex and elaborate rather than minimalist.
 Chef Davide Filippetto works in two directions: either taking a single ingredient and presenting it across multiple preparations, or combining different ingredients in imaginative ways.
 The result is a menu Michelin characterises as abundant and generous.
 This is not a kitchen that gives you four bites and calls it dinner.
-If you are calibrated for lean, austere tasting menus, adjust expectations accordingly , but if you want cooking that commits to a point of view and gives you something to think about across several courses, this is the right format.
+If you are calibrated for lean, austere tasting menus, adjust expectations accordingly, but if you want cooking that commits to a point of view and gives you something to think about across several courses, this is the right format.

 Wine list is described as extensive, which at €€€€ price point in a Michelin-starred setting means you should expect serious depth.
-Coming in with some knowledge of Veneto and northeast Italian producers will help you navigate it, but the front-of-house ownership model , where the dining room is run by one of the two owners , suggests the wine service will be attentive rather than perfunctory.
+Coming in with some knowledge of Veneto and northeast Italian producers will help you navigate it, but the front-of-house ownership model, where the dining room is run by one of the two owners, suggests the wine service will be attentive rather than perfunctory.

 Lunch vs Dinner: The Real Comparison

 At €€€€, the decision between lunch and dinner at Storie d'Amore is largely about availability, not price or quality.
 Both services run the same hours structure and, based on the kitchen's positioning, the same culinary ambition.
-The case for lunch is practical: it is easier to book, Sunday lunch is the week's most open slot, and a long afternoon meal in a warm dining room in the Veneto is a format that suits the kitchen's generous, multi-course approach.
-The case for dinner is atmosphere , evening service will have a different energy, and if occasion is the driver, dinner signals that more clearly.
+The case for lunch is practical: it is easier to book, Sunday lunch is the week's most open slot, a long afternoon meal in a warm dining room in the Veneto is a format that suits the kitchen's generous, multi-course approach.
+The case for dinner is atmosphere, evening service will have a different energy, if occasion is the driver, dinner signals that more clearly.

-For reference on what Michelin-starred modern cuisine looks like at comparable ambition levels across Italy: Dal Pescatore in Runate, Enoteca Pinchiorri in Florence, and Osteria Francescana in Modena each sit in a different register , Dal Pescatore for warmth and tradition, Pinchiorri for wine-forward formality, Osteria Francescana for conceptual cooking.
+For reference on what Michelin-starred modern cuisine looks like at comparable ambition levels across Italy: Dal Pescatore in Runate, Enoteca Pinchiorri in Florence, and Osteria Francescana in Modena each sit in a different register, Dal Pescatore for warmth and tradition, Pinchiorri for wine-forward formality, Osteria Francescana for conceptual cooking.
 Storie d'Amore's emphasis on complexity and generosity puts it closer to Dal Pescatore's spirit than to the austere modernism of some of its peers.
 If you are exploring the northern Italian fine dining circuit more broadly, Enrico Bartolini in Milan and Atelier Moessmer Norbert Niederkofler in Brunico are the natural bookends.

 Booking and Practical Details

 Booking difficulty here is hard.
-A Michelin star with a small, owner-run format and limited covers means the restaurant fills quickly , particularly at dinner.
+A Michelin star with a small, owner-run format and limited covers means the restaurant fills quickly, particularly at dinner.
 Book as far out as your plans allow.
 If you are targeting a specific date, do not wait to secure the reservation.
 The restaurant does not list a booking method or phone number in publicly available data, so approach directly through any reservation platform where it appears, or contact via the address.
-Thursday closures are fixed , do not build an itinerary around Thursday availability.
+Thursday closures are fixed, do not build an itinerary around Thursday availability.

 Pearl Picks Nearby